nanashi07/cv/cv.en_US.md

 ## Work experience

-### Principal @*OpenNet*
+### Principal engineer @*OpenNet*

 > Jul 2019 - NOW

-- Fix issue of third-party library, add and modify library for system requirement
+#### Games
-- Migrate RabbitMQ to RocketMQ and update related code base
+- Migrate RabbitMQ to RocketMQ for Sporty Soccer
-- Configure and implement Redis R/W split, balanced production loading
-- Implemented tax logic, include withholding tax and excise tax
 - Kickoff Sporty-Fantasy
   - System planning and architecture design
   - Multi-countries, multi-users contest game
   - Communicate and integrate with third-party API
   - 80% of total code implementation
-- Split payment module into user endpoint and third-party endpoint
-- Optimize MTS process with multi-thread in parallel, keeps the flow in synchronized to asynchronized then back to synchronized
-- Implement authentication of KYC, ensure the user experience of deposit/withdraw and prevent the fraud
-- Implement new promotion (DoB Promotion)
-- Implement finance flow, add new mechanism of deposit/withdraw in deep logic flow (PAC Account)
-- Implement user transfer feature, allow authenticated user to transfer to each other (P2P transfer)
+#### Sporty.com
 - Kickoff Sporty.com
   - System planning and architecture design, totally 7 modules
   - As a sports media app, include news, video, chat, share and social
   - Communicate and integrate with third-party API
   - 75% of total code implementation
+#### SportyBet
+- Feature implementation
+  - Fixed issue of third-party library, hacked library for system requirement
+  - Configured and implemented Redis R/W access, balanced loading in production.
+Migrated high loaded Redis to cluster mode
+  - Implemented tax logic, included withholding tax and excise tax
+  - Optimized MTS process with multi-thread, integrated with sync-async conversion in order flow
+  - Implemented KYC, ensure user experience in deposit/withdraw and avoid fraud from users
+  - Implemented DoB promotion, provided trusted info for KYC
+  - Implemented finance flow, append new mechanism of deposit in core logic flow (PAC Account)
+  - Implemented supporter feature, allowed verified user to transfer money to another user (P2P transfer)
+  - Designed and implemented log analysis service for mobile devices
+  - Design and integrated all modules to CMS
+  - Fix bug and vulnerabilities from SonarQube
+- Performance
-- Solve performance issue and optimize huge amount of settlement messages at the same time
+  - Solved and optimized performance issue on huge amount of settlement messages at the same time
+  - Optimized settlement flow, decreased load of database, decreased unnecessary/duplicated computing
+  - SQL performance tuning for all modules, based on the monitor from DBA
+  - Optimized message push service, decreased push delay and increased scalability of service
+  - Optimized memory cache usage, created metrics for caches for performance tuning
+  - Enhanced Jaeger APM, provided more info in tracing performance issue
+  - Added various metrics, made system status and abnormal clearly.
+Fix issues before damage encountered
-- Solve cache not exactly recycle in CMS GC, tuning JVM arguments and migrate to G1 GC
+  - Solved cache issue caused full GC, tuning JVM arguments and migrate parallel GC to G1 GC
-- Design log analysis system for app and web/wap
-- SQL performance tuning for all modules
+  - Measured and analysis performance of order, made the metrics more clear and do improvement depend on it
+  - Analysis API performance of sms module, improved incorrect collection usage and solve parallel issue.
+  - Analysis OOM, high CPU, network issue and improve
+  - Improve test performance, include code performance and environment performance (mysql)
+- Architecture
-- Assistance of database migration, from cetus to AWS RDS, check and optimize required query
+  - Help database migration, from cetus to AWS RDS, rewrite and optimized part of queries
+  - Split payment module into user endpoint and third-party endpoint, prevent affected each other
-- Assistance of new country environment deploy, load test environment deploy
+  - Help new country environment deployment, troubleshooting relevant issues
+  - Upgrade modules from Spring Boot 1.6 to 2.3
+  - Optimized resource configuration in Kubernetes, analysis issues on running
+  - Log system integration solution (cloudwatch, rsyslog, kafka, loki)
+  - Rebuilt load test solution, with gatling and argo workflow
+  - Continuously code refactor
+  - Optimized maven dependency for all modules
+  - Split order module, avoid traffic and transaction from different caused loading issue
+#### SportyBet - International
+- Design and implemented email based registration, multiple countries, multiple languages, multiple currency supported
+- Design and implemented dynamic, flexible KYC
+#### Other
-- Production issue tracking , find the issue in the first place and fix immediately before user affected
+- Production issue trace, find issue at the first place and fix immediately before user affected
 - Production outage handling
-- Upgrade modules from Spring Boot 1.6 to 2.3
-- Configure resource in Kubernetes, analysis issue and optimize
-  - Optimize resource usage
-  - Plan HPA and replicas scaling strategy
-- Log system integration solution (cloudwatch, rsyslog, kafka)
-- Introduce technologies, such as SonarQube、Webflux、gRPC、drone、KEDA
+- Introduced solutions, such as SonarQube、Webflux、gRPC、drone、KEDA, arog workflow, gatling
+#### Management
+- Principal engineer since 2021/01
+- Backend team leader since 2021/05
+- Lead Stability & Security team, ensure production robust and stable.
+Traffic at the end of 2021 increased to triple from earlier of 2021
+- Backend team management

 ##### Tags